Microplastics in Water Bottles – How Dangerous is It?

 Microplastics may be part of the packaging itself — for example, if food or beverage companies use materials like polypropylene for their packaging that contain tiny pieces of plastic that break off over time as they’re used or handled.

-Mason recommended that instead of spending too much money on regular plastic bottle purchases, we could adopt reusable bottles and invest the money in water infrastructure so that everyone has access to water that is three times cleaner.
+Mason recommended that instead of spending too much money on regular plastic bottle purchases, we could adopt plastic free reusable bottles and invest the money in water infrastructure so that everyone has access to water that is three times cleaner.

 Related: 10 Benefits of Drinking Tap Water vs Bottled Water

-How to Reduce Plastic Exposure
+How to Reduce Microplastic Exposure

 Plastic is everywhere, and it’s not good for you in many cases.
 It can leach chemicals into your body, especially if you eat food out of plastic containers or store food in plastic containers.
-Here are proven tips on how to reduce plastic in drinkable water:
+Here are proven tips on how to reduce microplastics in drinkable water:

 • Buy foods packaged in glass, metal, or cardboard instead of plastic whenever possible.